Samuel Lysons: Origins

-He was born at Rodmarton near Cirencester, Gloucestershire, the younger son of the Reverend Samuel Lysons (1730–1804) by his wife Mary Peach of Rodmarton.
+He was born at Rodmarton near Cirencester, Gloucestershire, the younger son of the Reverend Samuel Lysons (1730–1804) by his wife Mary Peach of Minchinhampton.
 His elder brother was Daniel Lysons (1762–1834), his collaborator in much of his work.

 Career

 In November 1786, Lysons was elected a fellow of the Society of Antiquaries.
 He studied law at Bath in Somerset and was called to the Bar at the Inner Temple in 1798.
 Having chosen the Oxford Circuit, he practised law until December 1803.
 He served as director of the Society of Antiquaries of London from 1798 to 1809.
 He was elected a Fellow of the Royal Society in 1797 and later served as vice-president and treasurer (1810–1819) of the Society.
 Shortly before he died, he also served as antiquary professor in the Royal Academy.
 His portrait was painted by, among others, Academicians Sir Thomas Lawrence and George Dance the Younger.

 From 1803 until his death in 1819 he was Keeper of the Records in the Tower of London, then one of the principal storage sites for historic government documents and other archives until the opening in 1838 of the Public Record Office in Chancery Lane (now The National Archives, Kew).
 He wrote the descriptions for Cadell & Davies' version of Britannia Depicta.